Systems / lead response

 Text or call a new lead?
 What actually works (and after hours)

 Text first, then call.
-When a new lead comes in, a text is the fastest way to start a conversation without putting them on the spot — it gets read almost every time, it's easy to answer in two seconds, and it doesn't ask a stranger to pick up a call from a number they don't recognize.
-Once they reply and you know they're actually engaged, that's when a call earns its keep: it's the quickest way to answer real questions and book the job.
-The order matters.
-Text to open the door, call once they're warm.
+A text is the fastest way to start a conversation without putting a new lead on the spot.
+It gets read almost every time, it's easy to answer in a couple of seconds, and it doesn't ask a stranger to pick up the phone for a number they don't recognize.
+The call earns its keep a step later, once they've replied and you can tell they're actually interested.
+That's when a quick conversation answers the real questions and books the job faster than any thread of messages.
+So the order is what matters: open with a text, dial once they're warm.

-Most owners do it backwards.
-They get a form or a missed call, dial the number, get sent to voicemail, leave a message nobody listens to, and write the lead off as a tire-kicker.
-The lead wasn't cold.
-The channel was wrong for a first touch.
-Below is what the data says about text versus call, the exact words your first message should use, and the part nobody plans for — the leads that land at 9pm on a Sunday when no one's there to send anything at all.
+Most owners run it the other way around.
+A form comes in or a call gets missed, they dial back, hit voicemail, leave a message nobody plays, and quietly file the lead under "tire-kicker."
+The lead was rarely cold.
+The channel was just wrong for a first touch.
+Below is what the data says about text versus call, the exact words your opening message should carry, and the piece almost nobody plans for: the leads that show up at 9pm on a Sunday with no one around to send anything at all.

 98%